waco-org/waco-master/README.md

 An Ansible role that orchestrates the installation of several developer oriented tools by driving other roles.
 Supported distributions are the currently maintained releases of the Red Hat family and derivatives, and of the Ubuntu LTS variants.
-At this time tests are run on Rocky Linux 9, CentOS Stream 10, CentOS Stream 9, Fedora 42, Fedora 41, Fedora 40, Ubuntu 24.04 and Ubuntu 22.04.
+At this time tests are run on Rocky Linux 10, Rocky Linux 9, CentOS Stream 10, CentOS Stream 9, Fedora 43, Fedora 42, Fedora 41, Ubuntu 24.04 and Ubuntu 22.04.

 The currently supported tools and applications are: